Program Notifications Sign-Up

 A highlight of this program is the opportunity to live with a francophone family, giving you the chance to live like a true Parisian, off the beaten tourist path.
 Homestays are located throughout Paris and the nearby suburbs and never more than a short train ride from Reid Hall.
 You will have your own room and share common spaces with your host family and may elect to share meals with them.
 Sharing meals in France is not only an excellent opportunity to practice your language skills but the chance to partake in an essential part of French culture.
 Living with a host family is a great way to experience firsthand the daily rhythm of French life, learn about Paris from an insider's perspective, and be immersed in a French-speaking environment.

 Dormitory participants are housed together at a student residence, just a short metro ride to Reid Hall.
-Students will be in single rooms with private bathrooms, and shared kitchen facilities.
+Options include single rooms with private bathrooms, and shared kitchen facilities or a studio apartment in a student residence.
 There is no meal plan offered, though many budget friendly student options are around the dorm and at Reid Hall.
 In general the residential dorm experience in France is different from a college experience in the United States, offering greater independence and fewer amenities.
 This residence does offer study areas, a music room and a fitness area.

 Meals